longcheng11/HPA/README.md

 3, How to set Spark, please refer to http://spark.apache.org/.

-4, If any questions, please email to long.cheng(AT)ucd.ie
+4, If any questions, please email to cheng03(AT)ieee.org

 ### License